Work and mental illness

 If you choose to tell an employer during the application process, you can tell them:

 - on a covering letter, or

 Gaps in your CV

-When you fill in an application form or write a CV you have to include an
+When you fill in an application form or write a CV you usually have to include an employment history.

 - It is best to be honest.
-If you are not and the employer finds out later it could lead to problems for you.
+If you aren’t and the employer finds out later it could lead to problems for you.
 Honesty is a good quality that employers value.